YAHIAQOUS/amman-python-401d5/class-17/README.md

 If a service exposes an API then you're good to go.
 But what if they haven't?
 That's where web scraping comes in.

-## Learning Objectives

-### Students will be able to

 #### Describe and Define

 - Why to scrape a web site
-- Legal pespectives on web scraping
+- Legal perspectives on web scraping
 - Challenges of web scraping

 #### Execute